SummaryRead the full fact sheet

 - Label each container with the time and date the breastmilk was expressed.

 - Refrigerate the breastmilk within one hour of expressing.
+If no refrigerator is available, you can store your breastmilk in an esky with a freezer brick.

 - Freeze excess breastmilk.